Jackie Chan: I AM Green Hero

 Legendary actor Jackie Chan is reinventing his image as an iconic action hero.

-The beloved Academy Award winner has starred in over 200 films that earned a combined two billion dollars in the box office, broke almost every bone in his body to do it, and only last month—almost died on his latest film set.
+The beloved Academy Award winner has starred in over 200 films that earned a combined two billion dollars in the box office, broke almost every bone in his body to do it, and only last month—almost died on the set of his latest film production.

 Chan is his trademark exuberant self as he promotes his sustainable art exhibition of repurposed movie sets ‘Jackie Chan: Green Hero during the Sundance Film Festival.